 NOTE 1: AUSF in the ON-SNPN interfaces with the DCS owned by an entity that is internal or external to the ON-SNPN.

-Editor's note: The functionality beyond AUSF, and other interfaces required for security, is dependent on feedback from SA WG3.

 NOTE 2: The functionality with respect to exchange of information between PVS and SO-SNPN in relation to provisioning SNPN credentials from the SO-SNPN in the UE is not specified in this release.

 NOTE 3: The dotted lines in Figure 5.30.2.10.2.2-1 indicate that domains (e.g. DCS domain, PVS domain, and SO-SNPN) may not be separated depending on the deployment scenario.

+NOTE 4: See TS 33.501 [29] for the functionality beyond AUSF, and other interfaces required for security.

-Editor's note: The Architectural of Figure 5.30.2.10.2.2-1 is assumed as baseline but should be confirmed by SA WG3.
+Editor's note: The Architectural of Figure 5.30.2.10.2.2-1 is assumed as baseline but should be confirmed by SA WG3 including the DCS functionality supported.

 The DCS is used to perform authentication based on the UE Default UE credentials during the Onboarding procedure.

 The PVS is an entity that interacts with the Subscription Owner, using mechanisms out of 3GPP scope, for the purpose of provisioning SNPN credentials and other data in the UE to enable to access a desired SNPN.